crcn/node-scaffoldit/README.md

 ### scaffoldit.fromFile(params, templateSrc, callback)

-loads the target template file and fills it with the parameters given.
+loads the target [mustache](https://github.com/janl/mustache.js) template file and fills it with the parameters given.
+Again, make sure to use this format `my-file.mu.format`, or `my-file.tpl.format` for consistency.

 ````javascript